-The Auditor determined the facility understands the requirement to conduct an incident review within 30 days of the conclusion of each substantiated and unsubstantiated sexual abuse investigation.
+The Auditor determined the facility conducts an incident review within 30 days of the conclusion of each substantiated and unsubstantiated sexual abuse investigation.
 The Incident Review Team documents the performance of each incident review on a formatted form.
-The Auditor reviewed agency policies, procedures, PREA Report of Incident Review, investigative records and conducted interviews with staff and determined the facility meets the requirements of this standard.
+The Auditor reviewed agency policies, procedures, PREA Report of Incident Reviews, investigative records and conducted interviews with staff to determine the facility meets the requirements of this standard.

-37 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion Auditor Discussion: VADOC policy requires accurate, uniform data collection for every allegation of sexual abuse at facilities under its direct control, including private facilities, utilizing a standardized instrument and set of definitions.
+Auditor Overall Determination: Meets Standard 115.87 Data collection Auditor Discussion Auditor Overall Determination: Meets Standard Auditor Discussion

+VADOC policy requires accurate, uniform data collection for every allegation of sexual abuse at facilities under its direct control, including private facilities, utilizing a standardized instrument and set of definitions.
 The incident-based data must be aggregated annually.
 Policy requires the collected data include, at a minimum, the data necessary to answer all questions from the most recent version of the United States Department of Justice's, Survey of Sexual Violence.
 After receiving the Survey of Sexual Violence, the VADOC is required to submit the previous calendar year's data to the U. S. Department of Justice no later than June 30th.

 The Virginia Department of Corrections contracts confinement of offenders with the GEO group at the Lawrenceville Correctional Center.
 The Lawrenceville Correctional Center is not under the direct control of the Virginia Department of Corrections.
 The VADOC collects and aggregates data accumulated at the Lawrenceville Correctional Center.
 The data is included in the agency final report and is located in the eastern region.
 The GEO group is required to collect, aggregate and report data from its facility to comply with the PREA standards.

+Evidence Relied Upon:

+Policy - 038.3 Prison Rape Elimination Act, pg.
+14

+Agency Website

+Annual Reports

+Surveys of Sexual Violence

+Interviews with Staff

-Evidence Relied Upon: Policy - 038.3 Prison Rape Elimination Act, pg.
-14 Agency Website Annual Reports Surveys of Sexual Violence Analysis/Reasoning: The Auditor reviewed the agency's 2019 and 2020 Annual Reports published on the Virginia Department of Corrections website.
+The Auditor reviewed the agency's Annual Reports published on the Virginia Department of Corrections website.
 Each report includes data aggregated from January 1st through December 31st.
-The reports were easily accessible as the agency's website was simple to navigate.
-The data collected included definitions of the following: Offender-on-offender nonconsensual sexual acts Offender-on-offender abusive sexual acts Offender-on-offender sexual harassment Staff-on-offender sexual victimization Staff sexual misconduct Staff sexual harassment The agency contracts for the confinement of its offenders with the GEO Group.
+The reports are easily accessible as the agency's website was simple to navigate.
+The data collected included definitions of the following:

+- Offender-on-offender nonconsensual sexual acts

+- Offender-on-offender abusive sexual acts

+- Offender-on-offender sexual harassment

+- Staff-on-offender sexual victimization

+- Staff sexual misconduct

+- Staff sexual harassment

+The agency contracts for the confinement of its offenders with the GEO Group.
 The GEO Group operates a private prison in Lawrenceville, VA.
 A review of the agency's PREA Annual Report reveals the agency is collecting data from the Lawrenceville Correctional Center where Virginia Department of Corrections offenders are housed.
 The Lawrenceville Correctional Center is not under the direct control of the Virginia Department of Corrections.

 The Agency's website includes Bureau of Justice Surveys of Sexual Violence submitted by the agency from 2012 through 2014.
 The agency no longer publishes the completed surveys on its website.
-The Auditor received copies of surveys submitted by the agency from 2014 through 2019.
+The Auditor received copies of surveys submitted by the agency from 2014 through 2020.
 The VADOC PREA Hotline Coordinator compiles the data, completes the Survey of Sexual Violence and submits the completed form to the Bureau of Justice Statistics.
-The 2019 survey was completed and submitted by the PREA Coordinator.
+The 2020 survey was completed and submitted by the PREA Coordinator.
 All surveys are submitted by the agency before June 30th.
-The incident based data collected by the agency is sufficient to answer the questions on the Bureau of Justice Survey of Sexual Violence The PREA Coordinator has not received a survey from the Bureau of Justice for 2020.
-The Auditor discussed the collection of sexual abuse data in agency facilities.
-All data is derived from investigative reports,
+The incident-based data collected by the agency is sufficient to answer the questions on the Bureau of Justice Survey of Sexual Violence.